scheidan/Turing.jl/docs/src/_docs/quick-start.md

 # Start sampling.
 chain = sample(coinflip(data), HMC(iterations, ϵ, τ));

-# Construct summary of the sampling process for the parameter p, i.e. the probability of heads in a coin.
+# Summary of the sampling process for the parameter p, i.e. the probability of heads in a coin.
-psummary = Chains(chain[:p])
-histogram(psummary)
+describe(chain[:p])

+# Histogram of the posterior distribution of p.
+histogram(chain[:p])
 ```